 When you use the PC Financial Mastercard to shop at participating stores, you earn more points resulting in more rewards that can be put towards your future purchases.

-And the best part is, there are absolutely NO ANNUAL FEES!!
+And the best part is, there are no annual fees.

 Additional PC Optimum Points Example